The Ultimate Beneficial Owner (UBO): Protective Measure For Companies in the UAE

 Billions are lost every year through shell company-related money laundering activities.
 Shell companies have been formed for legitimate reasons but are frequently misused by criminals using legitimate financial systems.
 A UBO check is important for a business partner check.
 The corporate entity should be aware of the parties they are dealing with.

 Many fraudulent parties have been detected that utilize offshore accounts to mask their suspicious transactions to fictitious addresses of seemingly credulous residents.
-By investigating ultimate beneficial ownership, companies can mitigate the risks of shell companies, detect money laundering activities and eliminate the misuse of any corporate and financial infrastructure.
+By investigating ultimate beneficial ownership, companies can mitigate the risks of shell companies, detect money laundering activities, and eliminate the misuse of any corporate and financial infrastructure.

-To prevent businesses from doing dealings with criminal parties, all companies are obliged to file a UBO declaration that establishes the identity of a UBO.
+To prevent businesses from dealing with criminal parties, all companies are obliged to file a UBO declaration that establishes the identity of a UBO.
 Specific UBO requirements should be put in place for companies to report their beneficial or business owners to the government.
 By doing this, the companies will adhere to the international rules and regulations of AML, corruption, bribery, KYC, and WWFT.
 This will protect companies from fraud, high fines, reputational damages, and possible imprisonment.

 What are the requirements?